Vienna Art Nouveau Walk: Practical Guide and Map

 Otto Wagner Buildings

-In the photo on the right you can see Wagner's house at Köstlergasse.
+Wagner designed these masterpieces at the end of the 19th century, helping shape Vienna’s reputation as one of Europe’s Art Nouveau capitals.
+In the photo above you can see Wagner’s own house at Köstlergasse.
 Read more about these buildings in Otto Wagner.

 Vienna Art Nouveau Walk: Map And Walking Route